gaultier/blog/write_a_game_from_scratch_with_x11.md

 This mechanism is called `MIT-MAGIC-COOKIE-1`.

-The catch is that this file contains multiple tokens for multiple authentication mechanisms, and for multiple hosts.
+The catch is that this file contains multiple tokens for various authentication mechanisms, and network hosts.
 Remember, X11 is designed to work over the network.
 However we only ccare here about the entry for localhost.

 So we need to parse a little bit.
 It's basically what `libXau` does.
 From its docs: